Josette Frank: Early life

-Frank was born on March 27, 1893, in Manhattan, New York City into a family of secular Jews.
+Frank was born on March 27, 1893, in Manhattan, New York City, into a family of secular Jews.
 Her father, Leo, owned a successful furniture business.
 As a young girl, she was involved in early feminism and the Women's Land Army.
 She got her first job when she was 19, working as a secretary for Theodore Roosevelt.
-She also investigated child labor and worked with poor immigrants in New York's Lower East Side while living in Greenwich Village.
+She also investigated child labor and worked with poor immigrants in New York City's Lower East Side, while living in the Greenwich Village neighborhood.

 Child Study Association of America

 Early years

-Frank first became involved with the Federation For Child Study, group that became the CSAA, in 1923.
+Frank first became involved with the Federation For Child Study, the group that became the CSAA, in 1923.
 Frank served as an assistant editor for their magazine, Child Study.
 Her first prominent advocacy for child-guided reading came in 1936, in an issue of Parents Magazine: "We can best guide our children's reading if we let our children's reading guide us instead of trying to mold them into preconceived patterns of 'what the well-read child should read,' let us rather encourage them to find their way to real experiences of their own in the vast world of books."

-Reflecting her increasing familiarity with children's literature, CSAA director Sidonie Matsner Gruenberg suggested Frank publish a book recommending children's literature to parents.
+Reflecting her increasing familiarity with children's literature, CSAA director Sidonie Matsner Gruenberg suggested that Frank publish a book recommending children's literature to parents.
 Frank's book, What Books For Children?, came out first in 1937, and Frank promoted the book at the New York Times National Book Fair, held at Rockefeller Center in November of that year.
 The fair brought Frank's progressive ideas about oversight of children's reading to a much larger audience, and Frank reassured parents that their children's morals were not shaped to a great amount by reading material.
-The article was one of the first times Frank also discussed children's readership of comic books, saying:
+The article was one of the first times Frank discussed children's readership of comic books, saying:

 In a response to a letter critical of Frank's liberalized views on children's reading, Frank noted that children could never be wholly protected from forbidden literature by parental oversight alone, saying "...we know that prohibiting has ever had the effect of enhancing the allure of the forbidden."